Nick CoyleContact Agent

 Nick Coyle is a writer, director and performer.

 ME PREGNANT!, written by and starring Nick, premiered at the Old Fitz in 2011.
 Nick took the play to The Melbourne Fringe Festival and was awarded the Powerhouse Outstanding Comedy Award; subsequently the production was programmed in the Brisbane Comedy Festival and the Melbourne International Comedy Festival in 2012.
-Nick won an FBi SMAC Award for the production.
-Nick was nominated for a NSW Philip Parsons Fellowship for Emerging Playwrights, presented by Belvoir and Arts NSW in 2011.
+Nick won an FBi SMAC (Sydney Music, Arts and Culture) Award for the production and was shortlisted for a NSW Philip Parsons Fellowship for Emerging Playwrights, presented by Belvoir and Arts NSW in 2011.

 Nick’s full length plays include ROMMY which opened at the Old Fitz in Sydney in 2010, THE OCTOBER SAPPHIRE presented at the New York International Fringe Festival in 2006, and HAMMERHEAD (IS DEAD) included in Griffin’s Stablemates season.
 KITTENBONE BRIDGE was produced as part of Sydney Theatre Company’s Wharf2Loud season and the Imperial Panda Festival, and later reworked as a radio play broadcast on FBi in 2013.